Eclipse-SDV-Hackathon-BCX/hackchallenge-simulation/README.md

 ## Setup of simulation environment

 Both Carla and AirSim require a GPU in order to run.

-If your computer does not have a GPU, you can setup an Azure Virtual Machine.
+If your computer does not have a GPU, you can setup an [GPU optimized virtual machine on Azure](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-gpu).
+We have pre-tested both Carla and AirSim on [NVv4-series](https://learn.microsoft.com/en-us/azure/virtual-machines/nvv4-series).

+Each hack challenge team have access to an Azure Pass to use during the Hackathon.
+Talk to your hack coach to get yours.
+You will need to activate it before you can use.
+See [Redeeming a Microsoft Azure Pass Promo Code](https://www.microsoftazurepass.com/Home/HowTo?Length=5).

 ### Link and Information about Carla simulation environment